RC1242RC/RC1242RC.github.io/content/en/documentation/code/gambit_sphinx/Files/MontePythonLike__3__3__0_8cpp.md

       return data;
     }

+    /// Returns a map of string to Python objects.
+These Python objects from MontePython are the initialised
+    /// "Likelihood" objects used internal to MontePython.
+GAMBIT interfaces to these by requesting the
+    /// loglike methods of these Python objects.
+    /// Note that this is only executed once before the likelihoods for the first point in parameter space
-    map_str_pyobj create_MP_likelihood_objects(pybind11::object& data, map_str_str& experiments)
+    /// are calculated. -> time expensive loading up of all modules and data files is just done once. map_str_pyobj create_MP_likelihood_objects(pybind11::object& data, map_str_str& experiments)
     {
       // in stand-alone MP the command line contains some information for the sampler (how many points, restart..)